Understanding Protein and Essential Amino Acids for Healing

 5. Sprouts & Microgreens

 I use a daily mix of organic alfalfa, radish, broccoli, and clover microgreens.
-This blend is rich in chlorophyll, trace minerals, and amino acids that are easily absorbed by the body and highly effective for cellular healing.
+This blend is rich in chlorophyll, trace minerals, and amino acids that are easily absorbed and highly effective for cellular healing.

 These microgreens are loaded with: